Mike Roach

-Mike Roach Biography

 Michael Stephen Roach (December 23, 1869 – November 12, 1916) was a professional baseball player who caught for the Washington Senators in 1899.

+Biography

 Born in Driftwood, Pennsylvania, Roach was the son of William and Bridget Roach.
 Roach's brother, John Roach, pitched one game for the New York Giants in 1887.

 Roach played in the minor leagues for 17 seasons.
 He made his professional baseball debut in 1892, and played for the Macon Central City and the Reading Actives that year.
 In 1893, he was one of the founders of the semi-professional [Susquehanna] River League made up of teams from Williamsport, Tyrone, Bellefonte, Lock Haven, Bloomsburg and Renovo.
 Roach was the catcher/manager of the Renovo team and led them to the championship in the league's only year of existence.

 In 1894, he returned to the professional ranks by signing with the Pawtucket Maroons of the Class B New England League.
 The following year, Roach moved up the Toledo Swamp Angels/Terre Haute Hottentots of the Class A Western League.
 (The Toledo club moved to Terre Haute, Indiana in mid-season.)
 Roach was given credit for having a .341 batting average in 107 games for 1895.
 (That is highly suspect as Roach was normally a .250 hitter.)

 He played with the Bangor Millionaires of the Class B New England League in 1896 and the Class B Atlantic League Hartford Connecticut club in 1897 and 1898.
 He replaced the manager of the Hartford club in mid-season 1898 after the manager left the team.

 Roach was a member of the Newark club of the now Class A Atlantic League in 1899.
 When the Atlantic League folded in August, Roach was acquired by the Washington Senators of the National League.
 In 24 games for Washington, Roach hit .218, collecting 17 hits in 78 at bats.
 He performed capably behind the plate with a .952 fielding percentage.
 After the 1899 season, the National League contracted from 12 teams to eight, dropping Louisville, Cleveland, Baltimore, and Washington.
 This left Roach without a team.
 On March 5, 1900, Roach’s contract was sold to the Toronto Canucks of the Class A Eastern League.
 He would never play in the Major Leagues again.